Running the TestWrapper Example Application

 Native Access Violation

-The Java Service Wrapper includes a lightweight native library which is used to handle system events.
+The Java Service Wrapper includes a lightweight native library that is used to handle system events.
 The library also contains a native method, which is used for testing, to cause an access violation in native code due to a "NULL" reference.

 Depending on the JVM, this will give different output.